pawelwiejkut/pawelwiejkut.dev/content/posts/bw_formula_parameters.md

     Text: "Suggest Changes" # edit text
     appendFilePath: true # to append file path to Edit link
 ---
 BW contains many standard formulas which can be used in TRFN's and RSPC's.
-The main issue is that sometimes you need to know default values / data types.
+The main issue is that sometimes you need to know default values/data types.

 All available formulas can be checked in class **CL_RSAR_FUNCTION**.
 Bellow, you can find a table with explained importing and returning parameters.